cmenseau/spring-tf-gcp/README.md

 - [x] Display build ID in the Java App
 - [x] Reorganize the 2 Dockerfiles
 - [x] Move startup scripts of Compute instances away from metadata_startup_script with Ansible : for compute instances running the app
+- [x] Move startup scripts of Compute instances away from metadata_startup_script with Ansible : for compute instances running the database
 - [x] Find a way for Ansible on the instance to pull the latest git version (currently a hardcoded tag is used)
 - [ ] Best practices and hiding of passwords / identifiers
 - [ ] Create a cloud endpoint to make the API online : https://cloud.google.com/endpoints/docs/openapi/get-started-compute-engine-docker